DylanHobbs/CS4098-Group4/README.md

 6. Click on the "Permissions" tab in the edit box in the middle of the screen
 7. You can see the user's current permissions here
 8. Click on the red "Admin" button to change their permissions
-9. After a brief redirect, you can see that their permissions were updated
+9. After a brief rerfresh, you can see that their permissions were updated
 ```